-Her recently completed memoir Divided: A German American Woman's Coming of Age Story, is a tale of personal transformation set in divided Berlin and the United States during the Cold War era.
+Her just completed memoir Divided is a tale of personal transformation set in divided Berlin and the United States during the Cold War era.

 Christine has written as a freelancer for many US publications, including The Nation, Salon, the San Francisco Chronicle, the LA Times, the Chicago Tribune, California Magazine, Mothering Magazine, Utne Reader, the Sun, The Monthly, NPR, and Pacific News Service.